 She received the Volunteer of the Year Award from the Lexington Rockbridge Chamber of Commerce in 2012.
 Katy serves as a member of the Lexington Rockbridge Jaycees, and she is also a charter member of the Rotary Club of Lexington Lunch.
 Katy lives in Fishersville, Va. with her boxer dog, Ryeley.

-Timothy (Tim) A. Reed was named associate executive director for business and membership services in August 2016.
+Timothy (Tim) A. Reed was named associate executive director for business and membership services in 2016.
+His current position is vice president for membership and operations.
+He is also O∆K’s chief operating officer (COO).
 His expertise includes leadership development, professional performance training, curriculum development, instruction, major event planning, and facilities management.
 He has presented extensively on leadership, organizational development, program planning, professional standards, and facility management.